Krognol/discordnim/README.md

 # Installing

-Use `git clone https://github.com/Krognol/discordnim.git` until the rep is available for nimble.
+Use `nimble install discordnim` until the rep is available for nimble.

 # Usage